Students with disabilities

 Having a disability, such as vision impairment, dyslexia or ADHD, is not an obstacle to enjoyable and exciting studies at Lund University!
 You can get various kinds of learning support to facilitate your studies, including note-taking support or adapted exams.

 Disability Support Services are closed from 11 July to 31 July.
 For the rest of the summer, you can reach us at pedstod [at] stu [dot] lu [dot] se.

 - Coming to Sweden and Lund University with a disability

 - Requirements for support

-- Types of learning support
+- Available forms of learning support

-- Apply for learning support
+- How to apply for learning support

 - Housing, personal assistance and transport